craftcms/docs/docs/3.x/entries.md

 ## Querying Entries

+The entry corresponding to your current uri will be available in your template as a variable named `entry`.

-You can fetch entries in your templates or PHP code using **entry queries**.
+You can fetch any other entries in your templates or PHP code using **entry queries**.

 ::: code
 ```twig